CALL FOR NOMINATIONS

 ISP Award winners have traditionally been announced at the annual Policy Conference 2.0.
 Based on the Board of Directors’ strategic planning and re-envisioning of ISP’s mission and vision, Policy Conference 2.0 will not take place as usual in 2019.
 But it will be back in 2020, bigger and better than ever!
 Please continue to check back on the website for an announcement of the next deadline to submit nominations.

-ISP is now accepting nominations for its award recognizing outstanding research on Teaching Effectiveness in Policy.
-This award, made possible by the Fund for Social Policy Education & Practice, recognizes significant social work contributions to the scholarship of teaching and learning in the social policy sequence.
+ISP’s Research on Teaching Effectiveness in Policy award recognizes significant social work contributions to the scholarship of teaching and learning in the social policy sequence.

 Examples of pertinent research questions include: What teaching strategies and assignments produce optimal learning outcomes for students?
 After students graduate, what is their sense of efficacy in influencing social policy and what do they actually do?
 What assignments, readings, and activities do students identify as pivotal to their learning about social policy and policy practice?

-- Must include a first author who possesses a graduate professional social work or social welfare degree (MSW, Ph.D./DSW), is a current or former faculty member in a social work program, is a student in a social work program, or is a member of Influencing Social Policy (ISP).
+• Must include a first author who possesses a graduate professional social work or social welfare degree (MSW, Ph.D./DSW), is a current or former faculty member in a social work program, is a student in a social work program, or is a member of Influencing Social Policy; and

 All nominations must be submitted electronically.
-The deadline is Friday, March 31, 2017.
 Submissions must include the nominated article and a brief statement explaining the reasons for the nomination.
 Self-nominations are accepted and encouraged.